elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 # Standard Template for on-prem Environment

-This document contains instructions on how to set-up a new Compliant Kubernetes on-prem environment.
+This document contains instructions on how to set-up a new Welkin on-prem environment.

 ## Prerequisites

 > [!IMPORTANT]
-> Decisions regarding the following items should be made before venturing on deploying Compliant Kubernetes.
+> Decisions regarding the following items should be made before venturing on deploying Welkin.
 >
 > - Overall architecture, i.e., VM sizes, load-balancer configuration, storage configuration, etc.
 > - Identity Provider (IdP) choice and configuration.
 See [this page](../user-guide/prepare-idp.md).